This article uses information from a Fact Sheet provided by the Minnesota Department of Health.

 - When a well or plumbing system is improperly constructed, located, or damaged and in need of repair (disinfection should follow repair work).

-- If the contaminant is a nitrate, arsenic, fuel, pesticides, or other chemicals.
+- If the contaminant is a nitrate, arsenic, fuel, pesticide, or other chemicals.

 For additional information, see our complete guide to shocking your well.